 The NIH, UK MRC and other organizations and societies encourage investigators to use interim research products, such as preprints, to speed the dissemination and enhance the rigor of their work.
 For example, since April 2017 the MRC is explicitly encouraging the inclusion of preprints in publication lists for grant and fellowship proposals (MRC Application Guidelines).
-This means that JMIR authors do not necessarily have to wait for an editorial decision after submitting to JMIR in order to cite a manuscript - they can now cite submitted preprints immediately after submission by simply opting into the JMIR open peer-review as this automatically generates a citable preprint (see also What is open peer-review?).
+This means that JMIR authors do not necessarily have to wait for an editorial decision after submitting to JMIR in order to cite a manuscript - they can now cite submitted preprints immediately after submission by simply opting into the JMIR open peer-review as this automatically generates a citable preprint (see also What is open peer-review?), or accepted manuscripts which have already the final DOI.

-The JMIR Preprint server at http://preprints.jmir.org/ contains unreviewed manuscripts, awaiting community review (open peer-review, see also What is open peer-review?), including (but not limited to) papers currently under review in JMIR journals or partner journals.
+The JMIR Preprint server at http://preprints.jmir.org/ contains unreviewed manuscripts, some of which may be awaiting community review (open peer-review, see also What is open peer-review?), or are currently under review in JMIR journals or partner journals.
 The reviews themselves are currently not open, i.e. only the editor can see the reviews (at a later stage we may give authors control over what other users can see).

 To peer-review one of these manuscripts, simply login and click the "peer-review me" link.
 You can access the papers free of charge and all you need is a free user account at JMIR, but for accountability reasons we currently only allow signed-in users to download the full preprint (How do I create a user account and profile at JMIR?).